visualmachines/visualmachines.github.io/_pages/publications/weatherproof.md

 </figure>
 </div>
 <div style="width:70%">
-<p>**Our CLIP injection layer is able to accurately predict the composition of weather effects in images.** The percentage of weather effect contributions was taken by passing in these images into our CLIP injection layer and extracting the weights.<\p>
+<strong>Our CLIP injection layer is able to accurately predict the composition of weather effects in images.</strong> The percentage of weather effect contributions was taken by passing in these images into our CLIP injection layer and extracting the weights.
 </div>

 @section